Big Brother (Belgian TV series)

 Big Brother is the Belgian version of the international reality television franchise Big Brother produced by Endemol.
 The show aired in Flemish Region of Belgium on Kanaal Twee and has had a total of nine seasons.
 There have been six regular seasons, two celebrity seasons and one all-stars season.
 The first season of the show aired in 2000.

-A cooperation series between Belgium and The Netherlands premiered on 4 January 2021 and was aired on VIER in Belgium and RTL5 in The Netherlands.
+A cooperation series between Belgium and The Netherlands premiered on 4 January 2021 and was aired on VIER in Belgium and RTL 5 in The Netherlands.

 Format

 The format of Big Brother has the same format as the international Big Brother franchise.
 A group of strangers lives together in an isolated home.
 They have to work together to succeed in tasks but next to that they also have to nominate each other.
 The nominated housemates are up for eviction by the audience.
 Ultimately, the last housemate who leaves the house is the winner.
 The program was introduced in Flanders as the ultimate social experiment.